 “I can be ordered by the Supreme Court to stop it,” Philippine President Rodrigo Duterte proclaimed.
 “But there are things that they cannot stop, and maybe I will not stop.
 I will tell them I will finish this first.
 Then I can go to jail.”

 Duterte was again defending the controversial drug war that he had launched last June after assuming the presidency.
-Since then, Duterte has turned a blind eye to the violence and murder that have befallen drug dealers, addicts and, perhaps most alarming, innocent bystanders.
+Since then, Duterte has turned a blind eye to the violence and murder that have befallen drug dealers, addicts (who are supposed to get a drug detox) and, perhaps most alarming, innocent bystanders.

 After establishing himself as a draconian enforcer of drug laws while mayor of Davao City, Duterte was elected president on a platform to reverse his country’s descent into what he calls a “narco state.”
 While he currently rides a wave of popular support from his constituents, Duterte has nevertheless alarmed much of the international community with extrajudicial executions and his abhorrent language employed against critics.